qngapparat/daf/README.md

 // lend
 ```

-For functions it is obligatory:
+For functions this is obligatory:

 ```js
 // l require(./external.js as external)